hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Capua Torim, toward the port to get the ship modified with Salvage Crane.
 It works automatically while sailing the sea (Professor Sicily Part 3)
 - [ ] In Capua Torim, speak with the Old Man to the right of the western stairs.
 You need seven kinds of Food Materials but you can buy them all.
 For the Pointed Carver, you need *Sharp Blade* Pointed Edge and *Freestone* Flare Stone.
 Go to the western bar in Dahngrest, talk to the right Bartender for the Pointed Carver.
 Report back to the Old Man for the Fisherman Pot recipe (PS3 and Definitive Edition)
 - [ ] Once you have obtained the Salvage Crane, go to Capua Nor and go west.
 Pick first choice and exit out.
 At the NW of Zaude, there is a Harvest Point.
 Sail to it and check for a scene (PS3)
 - [ ] In Heliord, speak with Pauly near the Blastia.
-Go east and defeat the enemies for Repede's Special skill which enables HiOugi and Repede's Nanny title (Children Lover)
+Go east and defeat the enemies for Repede's Special skill which enables Mystic Artes and Repede's Nanny title (Children Lover)
 - [ ] In Dahngrest, head toward the Inn.
 Flynn gets the Emperor Of The Nightlife title (PS3 and Definitive Edition)

 ## Zaude